Filesystems¶

 and /projects

-from Summit and Blanca.
-These scratch directories are hosted on
+from both Alpine and Blanca.
+This scratch directory is hosted on

 parallel I/O operations.